-cup pineapple juice cup cream of coconut (such as Coco Lopez) 1⁄4 cup fresh lime juice (from 2 or 3 limes) 1 cup fresh chopped mango 2 cups ice cubes
+cup pineapple juice cup cream of coconut (such as Coco Lopez) 1/2 cup fresh lime juice (from 2 or 3 limes) 1 cup fresh chopped mango 2 cups ice cubes

 Place the pineapple juice in the blender followed by the cream of coconut, lime juice, mango, and ice.
-Select the SMOOTHIE setting; or blend using the VARIABLE SPEED CONTROL, gradually increasing the speed to SPEED 10, and blending until smooth.
+Select the SMOOTHIE setting; or blend on MANUAL, gradually increasing the speed to SPEED 10, and blending until smooth.
 Use the tamper as needed to stir the mixture or to add a little more liquid and blend longer.